Scaling of poroelastic coarsening and elastic arrest in crosslinked gels

 However, at sufficiently long times, $t>\tau_{\mathrm{el}}$, the local and transient \textit{viscoelastic} polymer relaxation modes coupled to the coarsening-induced stress have relaxed, and the polymer network responds collectively and elastically \cite{Ferry,RubinsteinColby}.
 Although the elastic modulus is a property of the network at all times, the gel stress is only \emph{spatially long-ranged and temporally persistent} in this elastic regime.
 In this regime, the Young--Laplace interfacial \emph{traction} (i.e., the normal force per unit area---equivalently, the normal component of the stress---transmitted across the interface) has a characteristic magnitude set by the Laplace-pressure scale, $\delta p \sim \gamma/\lambda$, at the solvent--gel interface.
 As shown in Appendix \ref{app:spherical_inclusion_elastic_bc}, boundary traction is then balanced by the long-ranged \textit{deviatoric} (non-isotropic) stress field established in the gel, but the pressure gradient is zero.

 Crucially, the resulting pore-pressure field is \emph{not assumed} to have zero gradient: it is determined by solving the elastic equilibrium problem in the surrounding gel.
-Writing the gel stress as $\boldsymbol{\sigma}=-p\,\mathbf{I}+2G\boldsymbol{\varepsilon}$ and imposing spherical mechanical equilibrium, the elastic displacement/strain field that balances the interfacial traction yields $dp/dr=0$, i.e.\ the isotropic pore pressure outside the domain is spatially uniform (with the constant fixed by the far-field boundary condition) (see Appendix \ref{app:spherical_inclusion_elastic_bc}).
+Writing the gel stress as $\boldsymbol{\sigma}=-p\,\mathbf{I}+2G\boldsymbol{\varepsilon}$ and imposing spherical mechanical equilibrium, the elastic displacement/strain field that balances the interfacial traction yields $dp/dr=0$, i.e.\ the isotropic pressure in the solvent-filled pores of the gel is spatially uniform (with the constant fixed by the far-field boundary condition) (see Appendix \ref{app:spherical_inclusion_elastic_bc}).
 Therefore, in this elastic regime the pressure gradient entering Darcy's law vanishes, so the pressure-gradient mechanism for solvent transport is eliminated.
 By Darcy's law, this removes the driving force for solvent flow and thus halts the capillarity-driven coarsening.
 We therefore refer to \emph{elastic arrest} as the regime in which the interfacial capillary traction is balanced by the gel's elastic \textit{shear} stress, leaving no pore-pressure gradient to drive further Darcy permeation.

 It is also important to note that the elastic stress at the domain boundary is \emph{not fixed a-priori}.
 It must be determined by solving the elastic displacement problem in the gel surrounding the \emph{entire} domain.
 For a spherical domain embedded in an infinite elastic gel \cite{LandauLifshitz}, the radial displacement field decays as (see Appendix \ref{app:spherical_inclusion_elastic_bc})